langosco/decompile-tracr/README.md

 - [ ] for short programs, consider enumerating all possible programs exhaustively

+Tests for sampled programs
+- [ ] compiled model valid on test inputs
+- [ ] outputs are not constant in input
+- [ ] outputs are within a reasonable range, eg [-1e6, 1e6]
+- [ ] good distribution between SOp types and classes (see section 'Biasing the sampler')

 ### Biasing the sampler
 How should we set weights for the sampler?
 Some possible criteria that maybe should influence the sampling likelihood of a SOp: